Analyze interference in multicore systems

 RapiDaemons support the analysis of interference in multicore systems by creating configurable degrees of contention on specific hardware resources during testing.

-DO-178C and the CAST-32A position paper together provide guidelines for the use of multicore systems in critical aerospace software development.
+DO-178C and A(M)C 20-193 together provide guidelines for the use of multicore systems in critical aerospace software development.

 Evaluate multicore hardware and RTOS